daverona/docker-cromwell/README.md

   cromwell --help
 ```

-Notice that `cromwell` is an alias to `java -jar /path/to/cromwell.jar`.
+Notice that `cromwell` is an alias of `java -jar /path/to/cromwell.jar`.
-If the command (in this case `cromwell --help`) is omitted after image name,
+If the command (in this case `cromwell --help`) is omitted,
 cromwell will run in server mode.
-I.e. To run cromwell in server mode with default configuration:
+E.g. To run cromwell in server mode with default configuration:

 ```bash
 docker container run --rm \